CommanderQuazar/CommanderQuazar/README.md

 ### What I'm Currently Learning

 Operating systems are by far the coolest programs every developed by humans.
 I am learning about OS dev and history of these systems.
-I love diving into the Linux Kernal to see how it ticks and hope to create my own kernal from sckratch.
+I love diving into the Linux Kernel to see how it ticks and hope to create my own kernel from scratch.

 <hr>